 Repeat rows 2-3 to desired length.

-To even out the pull of the side stitches, try adding a border to your final piece and be sure to block your work.
+If you’d like to even out the pull of the side stitches, try adding a border to your final piece and block your work.

 💕 Stacy J